What is the Minsk agreement and is it a way out of Ukraine crisis? - KTVZ

 “Minsk does not spell out some issues of sequencing when it comes to the steps that the parties need to take,” Blinken said, adding: “Ukraine’s been approaching this in good faith.
 We have not to date seen Russia do the same.”

-Duncan Allan, associate fellow of the Russia and Eurasia Program at London’s Chatham House think tank, told CNN that ultimately the argument about Minsk is this: “Is Ukraine sovereign, as Ukrainians insist, or should its sovereignty be limited, as Russia demands?”
+Duncan Allan, associate fellow of the Russia and Eurasia Program at London’s Chatham House think tank, wrote that ultimately the argument about Minsk is this: “Is Ukraine sovereign, as Ukrainians insist, or should its sovereignty be limited, as Russia demands?”

 The-CNN-Wire